 My students consistently love our scented “tiny apples”, so I decided to create a pumpkin version.
 It’s always fun to build upon materials and ideas that really engage the children.

 Just like last time, I dyed the beans like And Next Comes L’s Rainbow Chickpeas.
 Since I was making “tiny pumpkins”, I just used orange.
 Once the chickpeas were dry, I sprinkled pumpkin pie spice on them.
 Oh, how I looooove that scent!
 It makes me think of fall, pumpkin pies, and time with family.
 But I digress!

 Once the scented beans were ready to go, I grabbed a tray, some tweezers, and a bowl.
 The tiny pumpkins were placed in the bowl, with a variety of “tools” placed next to them.
-This group of kiddos enjoys using different tweezers, so I made sure to include different types.
+Kiddos enjoy using different tweezers, so I made sure to include different types.
 I set some of the small plastic pumpkins out next to the tray.

 Next time, I’m going to see if we can record our predictions of how many beans could fit in the plastic pumpkin.
 Then I plan on helping the children count the beans, perhaps counting by groups of ten.
 It really depends on the interest of the kiddos, of course!

 I also plan to make more tiny pumpkins for a giant sensory bin.
 I know they will get a ton of use this fall!
 When we’re done exploring them, the scented, colored beans will get packed up and stored for later.

 How would you and your kiddos use these tiny pumpkins?
 Do you have a favorite pumpkin activity for preschool?
 If you’re looking for more, I have a Pumpkin Pinterest board for you to check out!